Diversity of Fuzzy Dark Matter Solitons: Introduction

-Since FDM solitons are only dependent on the mass of FDM, the SP system has the scaling symmetry.
-As a result, the Universe should be very monotonous and full of similar structures.
-But in fact there is a great diversity of structures in the Universe.
-Therefore, the real astrophysics systems must follow the different variants of the exact SP system, even though the modified gravity and the different interactions between FDM are not considered.
-In this paper, we will consider several variants due to different extra terms, such as the gravitoelectric field, the gravitomagnetic field, an extra FDM soliton and the baryon profile.
+Since FDM solitons only depend on the mass of FDM, the SP system obeys scaling symmetry.
+As a result, the Universe should {\it a priori} present very monotonous and similar structures.
+Yet, there is a great diversity of structures in the Universe.
+Therefore, although we do not here consider the modifications of gravity or various possible FDM interactions, the real astrophysics systems must follow variants of the exact SP system .
+In this paper, we will consider several variants, induced by extra terms, such as the gravitoelectric field, the gravitomagnetic field, both sourced by the Weyl tensor \cite{Ellis2012}, an extra FDM soliton and the baryon density profile.
 Our motivations are as follows.
-First, as pointed out in~\cite{Guzman:2004wj}, the SP system is the weak field limit of the EKG system.
-Therefore, there must be a variant system between these two ends where the gravitoelectromagnetism is a good approximation.
-While the gravitoelectric field or the gravitational potential of a supermassive BH has been discussed~\cite{Edwards:2018ccc,Munive-Villa:2022nsr,Davies:2019wgi}, the gravitomagnetic field due to the system's angular momentum has not been considered before.
-Secondly, although the interference/collision with an extra FDM soliton also has been studied~\cite{Paredes:2015wga,Edwards:2018ccc,Munive-Villa:2022nsr}, they just dealt with the cases where the density-ratio of two solitons is $\sim1$.
-For the extreme cases where the density-ratio of the denser solitons to another one is $\gtrsim10^4$, numerical simulations need a larger simulation box to contain the larger soliton with lower density or need a higher resolution to depict the smaller soliton with higher density.
-However, a simulation with a larger simulation box and higher resolution at the same time is prohibitively expensive and almost impossible.
-Finally, a non-spherical baryon profile is located in galaxies which results in non-spherical FDM solitons, for example the impact of a baryon profile with the cylindrical symmetry and the parity symmetry has been quantified~\cite{Bar:2019bqz}.
+First since, as pointed out in~\cite{Guzman:2004wj,Salehian:2021khb}, the SP system is the weak field limit of the EKG system , there must exist a variant system, between these two systems, for which gravitoelectromagnetism is a good approximation.
+While the gravitoelectric field or the gravitational potential of a supermassive BH has been discussed~\cite{Edwards:2018ccc,Munive-Villa:2022nsr,Davies:2019wgi}, the gravitomagnetic field due to the system's angular momentum has not yet been considered .
+Secondly, although the interference/collision with an extra FDM soliton has also been studied~\cite{Paredes:2015wga,Edwards:2018ccc,Munive-Villa:2022nsr}, those studies restricted to the cases in which the density-ratio of two solitons is $\sim1$.
+For the extreme cases where the density-ratio of the denser solitons to another one is $\gtrsim10^4$, numerical simulations would require a large enough simulation box to contain the larger soliton with lower density, while requiring a higher resolution to depict the smaller soliton with higher density.
+However, a simulation combining a large simulation box and high resolution at the same time is prohibitively expensive and almost impossible to solve.
+Finally, when non-spherical baryon profile is located in galaxies, it results in non-spherical FDM solitons.
+The impact of a baryon profile with cylindrical symmetry has been quantified in~\cite{Bar:2019bqz}.
 In fact, the baryon profile in the Milky Way may be ellipsoidal~\cite{Iocco:2015xga,Lin:2019yux}.